COVID-19 / CORONA VIRUS : UPDATE 29/07/2020

 Of course, each individual brand is different; Breitling UK, for example, still operate their own register and we would usually try to use that one, too.
 Some brands do not operate a register, or will not allow trade access to their records of stolen watches (something which we, like many others in the trade and law enforcement, find inexplicable and unjustifiable).
 In all instances we would insist on excellent proof of identification from a watch seller, and their images are recorded on our CCTV systems for a reasonable period after their business is concluded with us.

 It is worth noting that NO register of missing watches, whether operated by the manufacturer or independently, can give a 100% guarantee that a watch has not been stolen.
 This is where buying from established, large companies like Miltons gives you peace of mind. ; if ever you had a problem with a watch we had sold you, you know that we’ll be here to remedy the situation.
 Our reputation is our livelihood.

 What are your Company details, licences, memberships etc?

 Miltons (Liverpool) Ltd is registered in England, Company No. 1015468.
-Registered office address : 7th Floor, Cotton House, Old Hall Street, Liverpool L3 9TX.
+Registered office address : 71 Church Street, Liverpool L1 1DG.
 VAT Reg.
 No. 164 0227 92.
-A member of the National Association of Goldsmiths and the National Pawnbrokers Association.
-Registered with the Information Commissioner’s Office for data protection, including CCTV.
+A member of both the National Association of Jewellers and the National Pawnbrokers Association.
+Registered with the Information Commissioner’s Office for data protection, including CCTV (ref Z6390395).
 Authorised and Regulated by the Financial Conduct Authority.
 The company has FULL permission from the FCA which relates to consumer credit activities (exclusively pawnbroking) and is on the Financial Services Register with FRN 741123.

 M.S.Milton Ltd is registered in England, Company No. 1914458.
 Registered office address : 71 Church Street, Liverpool L1 1DG.
 VAT Reg.
 No. 421 9981 35.
-A member of the National Association of Goldsmiths and the National Pawnbrokers Association.
-Registered with the Information Commissioner’s Office for data protection, including CCTV.
+A member of both the National Association of Jewellers and the National Pawnbrokers Association.
+Registered with the Information Commissioner’s Office for data protection, including CCTV (ref Z5132975).
 Authorised and Regulated by the Financial Conduct Authority.
 The company has FULL permission from the FCA which relates to consumer credit activities (exclusively pawnbroking) and is on the Financial Services Register with FRN 741080.